 DUI Attorney Near Me St. Charles, MO

 DUI Attorney Near Me St. Charles, MO.
 No one enjoys being arrested, but it is important to understand that driving under the influence in St. Charles is treated as a serious offense in Missouri court.
-Regardless of the circumstances, when you are facing a conviction for driving drunk or high, a you need the best legal representation available to protect your rights and your future.
+Whatever the details of your situation, when you are facing a conviction for driving drunk or high, a you need the best legal representation available to protect your rights and your future.

-You deserve quality legal representation from an attorney who knows their way around DUI cases in St. Charles and Missouri.
-Depending on your unique situation, a savvy DUI attorney near St. Charles, MO will make the best of your situation.
-They may be able to get the charges dropped, have the charges reduced to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
-Their principle responsibility is to use the law to your benefit and guide you through the entire legal process for your St. Charles, MO DUI case.
-For razor-sharp representation after being accused of driving under the influence of drugs or alcohol, speak to Combs Law Group at (314) 900-HELP.
+You deserve quality legal representation from an attorney who has successfully defended against DUI convictions in St. Charles and Missouri.
+Depending on your unique situation, an astute DUI attorney near St. Charles, MO will make the best of your situation.
+They may be able to get the prosecutor to drop the charges, have the charges reduced to lesser offenses, lead your case to trial to fight the conviction or work with the prosecutor to negotiate a plea bargain.
+Their principle responsibility is to use the law to your benefit and guide you through all legal proceedings for your St. Charles, MO DUI case.
+For dedicated, aggressive defense against injustice after you have been arrested of driving under the influence, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in St. Charles, MO?

 A person can be arrested for a DWI in Missouri for a number of reasons.
 The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI on suspicion of driving a vehicle while impaired by some kind of mind-altering drug.
+While DWI arrests are often drunk driving allegations, you can also be arrested for a DWI due to allegedly driving a vehicle while impaired by another mind-altering drug.

 Getting Stopped or Arrested for a DUI in St. Charles, MO

-You owe it to yourself to know your rights lest you are pulled over for operating a vehicle while under the influence.
-Call Combs Law Group at (314) 900-HELP immediately to speak to a leading St. Charles, MO DUI attorney near you and learn about your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you have already gone through being pulled over and arrested for driving drunk or high, our unstoppable St. Charles, MO defense lawyers will shield you from injustice in court.
+You owe it to yourself to know your rights in the event that you are pulled over for driving intoxicated.
+Reach out to Combs Waterkotte at (314) 900-HELP immediately to speak to a leading St. Charles, MO DUI attorney near you and learn about your rights and what steps to take if an officer ever stops you while you are driving in Missouri.
+And if you have already gone through a traffic stop and were arrested for driving drunk or high, our unstoppable St. Charles, MO defense law firm will shield you from injustice in court.

 DUI Traffic Stops in St. Charles, MO

 A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in St. Charles, MO.
-For a DWI, reasonable suspicion would be represented by behaviors like like splitting the lane, driving on a road going in the wrong direction and any other driving behaviors such as driving extremely slow or fast, swerving or stopping and going.
+For a DWI, reasonable suspicion would be represented by behaviors like like drifting out of lane, driving the wrong way down a road and any other behaviors such as inconsistencies in speed, swerving or braking.

-If you believe that you were wrongly stopped for or accused of your St. Charles, MO DWI, reach out to a DUI attorney near you as soon as possible.
-If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving under the influence, turn to a DUI attorney near you in St. Charles, MO who can help get your case dismissed and put to rest so you can move on with your life.
+If you believe that you were unlawfully stopped for or accused of your St. Charles, MO DWI, reach out to a DUI attorney near you as soon as possible.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near St. Charles, MO can fight to get your case dismissed and put to rest so you can move on with your life.

 Sobriety Tests for DUIs in St. Charles, MO

-If a law officer stops you under suspicion of drunk or drugged driving, they will likely try to get you to do a test to prove that you are intoxicated.
+If a law officer stops you due to suspected drunk or drugged driving, they will want to obtain proof to show that you are under the influence.
 There are two types of tests St. Charles, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-In St. Charles, MO stops for DUIs, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
-There are a few different types of chemical tests using blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.
+In St. Charles, MO stops for drunk driving or driving under the influence, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
+There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-If you already did a breathalyzer test, consult an exemplary St. Charles, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your St. Charles, MO DUI attorney near you, Combs Law Group will obtain discovery documents and comb through them to conclude whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+If you already did a breathalyzer test, speak to an exemplary St. Charles, MO DUI attorney near you to discuss your defense and how they can help you.
+As your DUI attorney near St. Charles, MO, Combs Waterkotte will investigate and scrutinize the details of your test to conclude if the breathalyzer or other test was performed as according to law and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that attempt to determine whether you are impaired by asking the driver to perform motor tasks.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are intoxicated through a series of demonstrative tasks.
 The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in St. Charles, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction